 Courchevel is the access to the largest ski area in the world, Les 3 Vallées, with 372 miles of slopes, 7 connected resorts, 327 pistes, 186 lifts…this is an exceptional domain in every way.

-Often overshadowed by its notoriety as the most exclusive destination in the Alps, Courchevel 1850 also deserves fame for its all-rounder excellence.
+Courchevel 1850 is often overshadowed by its repute as the most exclusive destination in the Alps.
+However, it also deserves fame for its all-rounder excellence.

-The skiing is fantastic too.
-Many chalets and hotels here set new boundaries of opulence and are simply magnificent with first class service and “ski in, ski out” locations to match.
+First of all, the skiing is fantastic.
+Furthermore, many chalets and hotels here set new boundaries of luxury.
+They are simply magnificent.
+They offer first class service and “ski in, ski out” locations that match.

-The town center lies at the bottom of a bowl surrounded by wide, green and blue pistes which are perfectly suited for novices.
+You will enjoy Courchevel’s slopes whether you’re an absolute beginner or someone seeking knee-deep powder fields.
+Celebrity spotting and designer labels aside, the pistes and terrain are above all great for all levels of skier.
+The town center lies at the bottom of a bowl.
+It’s surrounded by wide, green and blue pistes that are perfectly suited for novices.

-The peaks of Chanrossa and Saulire provide spectacular views of the Three Valleys for intermediates and there are plenty of off-piste and alpine runs to keep even the keenest expert busy.
+The peaks of Chanrossa and Saulire provide spectacular views of the Three Valleys for intermediates.
+There are plenty of off-piste and alpine runs to keep even the keenest expert busy.
 With over 375 miles of pistes to choose from as well as some of the best accommodation available in the world, Courchevel 1850 is hard to beat.

-- Extensive, varied local terrain to suit everyone from beginners to experts – plus the rest of the Three Valleys
+- Extensive, varied local terrain that will suit everyone from beginners to experts and in addition: the rest of the Three Valleys

 - Lots of slope-side accommodation